aeee78/tg_gemini_bot/README.md

 -   `/todo <text>` - ☑️ Create a to-do list from text
 -   `/markdown <text>` - #️⃣ Add basic Markdown formatting
 -   `/dayplanner <day_description>` - 📅 Smart day planner (tasks, meals)

+## 🎨 Image Generation Examples

+### Simple Generation (Text → Image)
+1. Select model `2.0 Flash+IMG🎨`
+2. Write: "Draw a futuristic city at sunset"
+3. Receive generated image

+### Image Editing (Image → Image)
+1. Select model `2.0 Flash+IMG🎨`
+2. Upload photo of your room
+3. Write: "Change interior to minimalist style"
+4. Receive updated image

+### Multi-step Editing
+1. Upload car photo → "Make it a convertible"
+2. Continue: "Change color to red"
+3. Finish: "Add beautiful landscape background"

+### Creating Illustrated Content
+- "Create a borscht recipe with step-by-step illustrations"
+- "Draw an infographic about benefits of sports"
+- "Create a comic about a programmer cat"

+> **💡 Tip:** Model `2.0 Flash+IMG🎨` automatically determines when to generate images.
+Google Search and URL Context are disabled for it as they are not supported.

 ## Deployment